 Recreating Frida’s famous Tehuana dress looked too complicated with the intricate floral embroidery.
 I needed to start with something simpler yet still authentic, something from her closet.

-Luckily, I remembered that a few years ago I purchased the book El Ropero de Frida by Denise Rosenzweig.
+Luckily, I remembered that some years ago I purchased the book El Ropero de Frida by Denise Rosenzweig.
 It features all the wardrobe she owned, including the prosthetic leg and the corset she wore.

 I chose a simple dress, knowing that I would find the fabric easily at the store.
-Like the Sugar Skull Cat, I made Frida Gato from cotton fabric and hand-embroidered her eyes.
+Like the Sugar Skull Cat, I made Fridacatina from cotton fabric and hand-embroidered her eyes.
 Her famous brow is sewn on.
 On her head rests a felt flower arrangement in bright colors.
-Around her neck, Frida wears a simple golden necklace.
+Around her neck, she wears a simple golden necklace.

-If you want to take Frida on your adventures, she’s available for purchase in my Etsy shop.
+If you want to take her on your adventures, she’s available for purchase in my shop.